 It’s worth doing your research when it comes to what would work best for you and your family.

-When it comes to Life Insurance TAL has a range of different products available, each protecting your life in a different way and most people will benefit from a combination of Income Protection, Life Insurance, Recovery or Critical Illness Insurance and Total and Permanent Disability Insurance (TPD).
+When it comes to Life Insurance TAL has a range of different products available, each protecting your life in a different way and most people will benefit from a combination of Income Protection Insurance, Life Insurance, Recovery or Critical Illness Insurance and Total and Permanent Disability Insurance (TPD).
 Researching your options or speaking with a financial adviser will help you in determining the right mix and levels of insurance for your personal situation.

 When it comes to super it’s vital to understand the scope of insurance offered your cover, as super policies can often be limited.
 Too often couples fall into the trap of believing they are fully protected, where there might be gaps.